imranhasan22/handbook_imran/android.md

     }
 });
 ```
-To change the color of selector, use theme attribute.
+To change the color of selector, use theme attribute and to make more grip on calendar related task explore material design
 ## AnalogClock
 It shows the current time using hour, minute, and second hands.

 __Programmatically in Java:__
 ```
 AnalogClock analogClock = new AnalogClock(this);